“The stone the builders rejected has become the cornerstone.”

 CRSM leads the Cristo Rey Network in several key academic rigor metrics:

 - Retention of students from freshman to senior year at 86% for the Class of 2017

 - College completion for the CRSM Class of 2013 stands at 58%

 - For the sixth consecutive year, CRSM was named one of America’s Most Challenging High Schools by The Washington Post

-However, we are limited in our ability to sustain this level of rigor in our current, outdated campus environment.
-Conditions of the leased facility we occupy are subpar and deteriorating rapidly, challenging our continuing efforts to promote excellence and high expectations in our students.
+However, we were limited in our ability to sustain this level of rigor in our outdated campus environment.
+Conditions of the leased facility we occupied for 10 years at 515 S. martin Luther King Jr. Ave in Waukegan were subpar and deteriorating rapidly, challenging our continuing efforts to promote excellence and high expectations in our students.

 However, more needs to be done.
 We have dreams of expanding our curriculum to include additional electives and fine arts programming.
 We have hopes that one day our sports teams will have their own gym and fields on which to play, and proper fitness facilities in order to teach physical education.
 And we pray for a dedicated chapel for worship space to compliment our already vibrant campus ministry program.
 We cannot accomplish all of this without the generosity of benefactors who will help us realize these dreams.

 To learn more about our initial occupancy and the plans for the future beyond that phase, contact Kristen Watson at email@example.com or 224-219-9712.